francienevaz/Morphing-menu/firstPage/README.md

 # Morphing-menu
-Developing a hamburger menu with CSS transitions.
+Developing a morphing menu with CSS transitions.